globz/kitchen-cli/README.md

 *Now that we have have a working kitchen we can start adding ingredients to our table :custard:*

-> :bulb: `kitchen add ingredients` - Let the user add ingredients to his table.
+> :bulb: `kitchen add ingredient` - Let the user add ingredient to his table.

 #make: